-The policy covers formulated (chemical-based) consumables products sold through Walmart U.S. and Sam's Club U.S., hereby referred to jointly as "Walmart."
+The commitment covers formulated (chemical-based) consumables products sold through Walmart U.S. and Sam’s Club U.S. stores, hereby referred to jointly as "Walmart."
 It includes the following departments/categories:

 Walmart U.S. Accounting departments:

 - 13-Household Chemicals

 Sam's Club U.S. categories:

 - 2-Health & Beauty Aids

 - 4-Tabletop & Bags